AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-securevideodelivery.md

   See also [Linking URLs to your Web Application](https://experienceleague.adobe.com/docs/experience-manager-65/assets/dynamic/linking-urls-to-yourwebapplication.html?lang=en#dynamic)

-* If you publish a Dynamic Media video with embed code, you add `VideoPlayer.ssl` to the list of other viewer configuration parameters in the embed code snippet.
+* If you publish a [!DNL Dynamic Media] video with embed code, you add `VideoPlayer.ssl` to the list of other viewer configuration parameters in the embed code snippet.
 For example, to force HTTPS video delivery, you append `&VideoPlayer.ssl=on` as in the following example:

   ```html {.line-numbers}
   <style type="text/css">